k-unker/codewars_katas/README.md

-Here are some of my solutions for codewars tasks (c) k-unker, 2019
+Here are some of my solutions for codewars tasks

+More to come.

+(c) k-unker, 2019